OLYMPUS MYTHICAL TRAIL > ATHLETES MANUAL 2019

 The Aid Station is the primary operational unit of the organization during the race.
 There, the athletes can receive medical services and food resupply as well as external support (but only at the four mentioned Stations).
 Responsible at each station is the Station Marshal who is authorized to manage the affairs in their entirety: penalties, stop-go decisions for participants, and all decisions regarding the operation of station.
 Support is provided in 12 fully stocked aid stations.

 Checkpoints are intended only to record participant passing.
 The role of checkpoints is to record intermediate timings, make sure everyone adheres to rules and ‘fair play’.
-Checkpoints are 19 in total, 12 of them are the Aid Stations sites.
+Checkpoints are 19 in total, and 9 out of them are the Aid Stations sites.
 IMPORTANT: No checkpoint is offering any kind of food or water!
 Only at the Aid Stations an athlete may receive food or water.
 Checkpoints may provide support for competitors in emergency only.

 20. Search and Rescue Sweep Team